NVIDIA/spark-rapids/docs/get-started/getting-started.md

   data to utilize various channels (e.g. two NICs).
 A value greater than `1` can cause a performance drop for high-bandwidth transports between GPUs.
 - `UCX_MEMTYPE_CACHE=n`: Disables a cache in UCX that can cause UCX to fail when running with CUDA buffers.
-- `UCX_RNDV_SCHEME=put_zcopy`: Picks the scheme to be used in the [RNDV](https://community.mellanox.com/s/article/understanding-tag-matching-for-developers) protocol.
-In our tests, `put_zcopy` has shown higher performance than other schemes.

 ### RapidsShuffleManager Fine Tuning
 Here are some settings that could be utilized to fine tune the _RapidsShuffleManager_: